Entriwise/.github/profile/README.md

 ## Who are we?

 💻 Entriwise is a remote-first company building e-commerce integration software.
-We are a team passionate people spread out across 4 countries.
+We are a team of passionate people spread out across 4 countries.

 ## What we do?